-Jerusalem is a safe place to visit but a very important thing when travelling abroad is to be aware at any time where are you and who is around you.
+Jerusalem is a safe place to visit but a very important thing when traveling abroad is to be aware at any time of where you are and who is around you.

-What you see on television with all kind of attacks over people are mostly from the Palestinian territory and from the areas which are not visited by tourists.
+What you see on television with all kinds of attacks on people are mostly from the Palestinian territory and from the areas which are not visited by tourists.

-The Israeli Government do their best to keep the security of all citizens and visitors at really high levels.
+The Israeli Government does their best to keep the security of all citizens and visitors at really high levels.

 You will see soldiers with guns roaming around Jerusalem but they are there to protect you and to watch you.